tjsavage/cooking-school/content/post/orientation/index.md

 Then in the following Practical, students cook the dishes themselves at individual work stations, ultimately presenting their plate to the chef at the end of the class for evaluation.

 The classes are taught all in French, with a translator in the room during the Demo classes to translate after the chef to English.
-At orientation, we are given a massive binder full of each of the "recipes" - just ingredient lists and measurements, with blank space below for our notes - and a glossary of hundreds of French cooking terms.
+At orientation, we are given a binder full of each of the "recipes" - just ingredient lists and measurements, with blank space below for our notes - and a glossary of hundreds of French cooking terms.

 The executive chef closed the proceedings: "I don't do much except eat what you prepare, so it better be good."